Josselin de Rohan

-Josselin Charles Louis Jean Marie de Rohan-Chabot, 14th Duke of Rohan, CBE (born 5 June 1938), commonly known as Josselin de Rohan, is a French nobleman and retired politician.
+Josselin Charles Louis Jean Marie de Rohan-Chabot, 14th Duke of Rohan, CBE (/fr/; born 5 June 1938), commonly known as Josselin de Rohan, is a French nobleman and retired politician.
 He is a former member of the Senate of France, where he represented the Morbihan department from 1983 to 2011.
 He was president of the Rally for the Republic grouping in the Senate from 1993 to 2002, and of the Union for a Popular Movement grouping in the Senate from 2002 to 2008.

 Early life

 A member of the House of Rohan-Chabot, he is the eldest son of Alain de Rohan-Chabot, 13th Duke of Rohan, and his wife, Hélène de Liencourt.
 Upon his father's death in 1966, he succeeded to the title of 14th Duke of Rohan.
 His family residences include Josselin Castle in Morbihan.

 Rohan was educated at the École nationale d'administration (ENA), graduating in 1965 in the same class as Ernest-Antoine Seillière, Jean-Pierre Chevènement, Lionel Jospin and Jacques Toubon.
 He is now a member of the administrative council of ENA.